mgoericke/keycloak-x-importer/README.md

 ### Access Admin Console

-Open http://localhost:8080/auth/ in a browser and login as admin:admin. now you can two realms "master" and "quarkus"
+Open http://localhost:8080/auth/admin/master/console/#/realms/quarkus in a browser and login as admin:admin.

 ## How it works